Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

-Further, to identify the dominant modal structures in the plasma jet, an SPOD (Spectral Proper Orthogonal decomposition) was performed on the unsteady plasma field in the jet region.
-SPOD is a linear data-driven dimensionality reduction approach which combines the advantages of more classic alternatives such as the POD \cite{lumey2012stochastic,sirovich1987turbulence} and the frequency-based Dynamic Mode Decomposition (DMD) \cite{schmid2010dynamic}.
-POD identifies the most energetic modes, ensuring that coherent structures with high energy content are effectively captured by its basis functions.
-However, a key limitation of POD is that its modes can encompass the full spectrum of available frequencies.
-In contrast, DMD extracts modes as the eigenvectors of the optimal linear dynamical system that approximates the data in a least-squares sense.
-A drawback of DMD, however, is its slow convergence, as each mode remains strictly harmonic.
-SPOD effectively isolates spatially and temporally coherent structures, which are either hidden in stochastic turbulent fluctuations or spread over a wide frequency range.
-This work uses the SPOD algorithm outlined in \cite{towne2018spectral}.
-The temperature field fluctuation ($T^{\prime}(\boldsymbol{x}, t) = T(\boldsymbol{x}, t) - \bar{T}(\boldsymbol{x})$) was chosen for the SPOD analysis as the plasma intensity measured during experiments strongly correlates with the temperature field.
-This makes the temperature field a suitable candidate for the analysis of the plasma jet for facilitating comparison against ICP experiments \cite{anfuso2021multiscale}.
-The temperature field snapshots were saved every \SI{0.1}{ms} and the snapshots from \SI{20}{ms} to \SI{100}{ms} have been considered for the analysis.
-The first \SI{20}{ms} data has been truncated to remove any initial transients.
-The resulting total time duration for the analysis is \SI{80}{ms}, which gives 800 snapshots in time.
-As a result, the frequency resolution for the SPOD analysis is \SI{12.5}{Hz} ($\Delta f=1 /$ total time duration) and the maximum number of frequencies available for SPOD is half of the number of snapshots \emph{i.e.} 400, ranging from 0 to Nyquist frequency (5000 Hz in this case).
-The spatial domain for the analysis was restricted from the nozzle exit to the chamber exit in the axial direction, and 4 radii along the radial direction on either side of the axis.
-The frequency has been presented in terms of the non-dimensional Strouhal number defined as $St = fD_j/U_j$, where $D_j =$ \SI{0.1}{m} and $U_j =$ \SI{250}{m/s} are the jet diameter and the jet centerline mean velocity. \cref{fig:energy_spectrum} presents the leading SPOD eigenvalues at each frequency, revealing multiple peaks within the frequency range below 500 Hz.
+\cref{fig:energy_spectrum} presents the leading SPOD eigenvalues at each frequency, revealing multiple peaks within the frequency range below 500 Hz.
 This observation agrees qualitatively with the plasma light intensity short-time FFT data presented in \cite{capponi2024multi} (refer to Fig. 11) for the present operating conditions, where several peaks were reported for the frequency range of 100 to \SI{500}{Hz}.
-Based on the amplitude of the leading eigenvalues, three SPOD modes numbered in red in \cref{fig:energy_spectrum} have been selected for visualization.
+Based on the amplitude of the leading eigenvalues, three SPOD modes, numbered in red in \cref{fig:energy_spectrum}, have been selected for visualization.
 These modes correspond to Strouhal numbers 0.015, 0.045, and 0.1, respectively. \cref{fig:spod_contours} illustrates the leading SPOD modes at the specified frequencies across the x-y and x-z planes.
 All three modes exhibit a traveling wave pattern, maintaining their structural strength up to the chamber outlet.
 Mode 1, associated with the lowest frequencies, primarily features coherent structures within the shear layer, likely linked to periodic vortex shedding at low frequencies.
 In contrast, modes 2 and 3 predominantly display structures within the core of the plasma jet, emphasizing the periodic activation and deactivation of the entire plasma core due to large-scale entrainment of surrounding cold gas.
 However, near the nozzle exit, small-scale structures are concentrated in the shear layer, seemingly associated with the periodic ejection of ring vortices induced by the interaction between the hot plasma jet and the surrounding cold gas.
 Furthermore, the distinct shapes of the coherent structures in the x-y and x-z planes underscore the inherently three-dimensional nature of these modes.